mhinze/le_nlog/README.md

       </rules>
     </nlog>

-Replace the value "LOGENTRIES_USER_KEY" with your user-key obtained earlier.
+Replace the value "LOGENTRIES_ACCOUNT_KEY" with your account-key obtained earlier.
 Also replace the "LOGENTRIES_LOCATION" value.
 The value you provide here will appear in your Logentries account and will be used to identify your machine and log events.
 This should be in the following format:

 	hostname/logname.log